-We spent several years deep diving this problem and while discipline plays an important factor in being able to remain focused, we can’t avoid diverting our attention to app notifications because we need to receive the information that guides our work.
+We spent several years deep-diving into this problem.
+While discipline plays an important factor in being able to remain focused, we can’t avoid diverting our attention to app notifications because we need to receive the information that guides our work.

-It’s all about balance and we knew if we could solve this problem in our own company and build highly connected and productive teams, then surely we could do it for our customers and their customers?
+It’s all about balance.
+We knew if we could solve this problem in our own company and build highly connected and productive teams, then surely we could do it for our customers and their customers.

 What's the solution to end this 'digital chaos'?

 If this wasn’t complex enough, we also decided we just had to recognize the importance of information during new work patterns.
-Documents, files, decisions, messaging, communications, project updates, deadlines, etc. Talk to any knowledge professional – you can’t just attach these to messages or bury them in cloud apps.
+Documents, files, decisions, messaging, communications, project updates, deadlines, etc. Talk to any knowledge professional and they will say you can’t just attach these to messages or bury them in cloud apps.

 Well, the end result is PIQNIC.
-A super platform that smart companies seem to be really liking.
+A super platform that smart companies seem to really like.